-Chair – Chris Korwin-Kuczynskim – Designate Lakeshore Super Submarines
+Chair – Chris Korwin-Kuczynskim – Designate Lakeshore Super Submarine

-Board Member – Eleni Makikostas – Children’s Urban Enrichment Studio
+Director – Eleni Makrikostas – Children’s Urban Enrichment Studio

 Once the BIA members approve the budget and City Council ratifies it, funds are raised through a levy on all commercial and industrial properties within the BIA’s boundary.
 Calculation of this levy is based on the proportionate value of each property’s commercial and/or industrial assessment.
 Once the City collects the levy, it returns the funds to the BIA to manage.

-We meet the second Wednesday of each month at 6:30 pm.
-During the COVID-19 Pandemic the board has been meeting virtually using the Zoom platform.
+We meet the second Wednesday of each month at 6:30 pm at one of the BIA restaurants.

 We welcome both BIA Members and non-members to join one of our committees and work on projects like events and community safety.
-In fact we have a strong history of great community volunteers on our events and they would not be possible without their efforts.
+In fact we have a strong history of great community event volunteers and they would not be possible without their efforts.

-For more information on BIA please visit: City of Toronto BIA’s
+For more information on BIA please visit: City of Toronto BIA’